Virginia teacher shot by 6-year-old to sue school district

 NEWPORT NEWS, Va.
-(WAVY) — The lawyer for the Virginia first-grade teacher who was shot by her student on Jan.
+(WAVY) — The lawyer for the Virginia first grade teacher who was shot by her student Jan.
 6 announced Wednesday that she will be filing a lawsuit against Newport News Public Schools.

+Later in the day, the school board voted to relieve district superintendent George Parker III of his duties effective Feb.
+1 as part of a separation agreement and severance package.

 Zwerner was teaching a class at Richneck Elementary School on Jan.
 6 when police say she was shot and critically injured by the 6-year-old student.
-Zwerner was released from Riverside Regional Medical Center last week after showing signs of continued improvement, the hospital confirmed to Nexstar’s WAVY.
+Zwerner was released from Riverside Regional Medical Center last week after showing signs of continued improvement, the hospital confirmed to NewsNation affiliate WAVY.

 Zwerner’s lawyer, however, said her client still has a long road to recovery.
 Her “psychological wounds” will be long-lasting, Toscano added.